 Hi all.
 With the July 4th holiday coming up, there’s no getting around the memories this time of year brings up for me.
 While I fully intend to spend my weekend eating barbecue and splashing with my kids in the pool like every other American, this part of the story was ready to be told… For those who missed Part 1, it’s here.
 Aaand for those who are curious about the Most Amazing Banana Bread in the Universe, recipe is here. :)

 In my opinion, there is no such thing as a “birth story” that is truly interesting to other people.
-Does anyone else really want to hear about your contractions, your water breaking all over your kitchen floor (eww), how sweet/ridiculous your husband was acting, how badly you wanted an epidural, how long you waited for the doctor, how long you pushed, etc., etc.??
+Does anyone else really want to hear about your contractions, your water breaking all over your kitchen floor (eww), how sweet/ridiculous your husband was acting, how badly you wanted an epidural, how long you pushed, etc., etc.??

 And I’ll be the first to admit that laboring then delivering a baby that you already know is dead is probably only enjoyable for the kind of people who enjoy Victorian gothic horror stories.

 But I did make a promise at one point to tell you about the time I baked most amazing banana bread in the universe, which just so happened to coincide with the labor of my stillborn baby, so I promise to do my best to make it both worth reading and totally un-gory.